Collecting and managing residents' fees in retirement villages

 Residents may have to pay the general services charge and maintenance reserve fund contribution in full for up to 90 days after they vacate the unit unless the unit sells earlier.

 After the 90 days, you and the resident share the cost of the general services charge and maintenance reserve fund contribution in the same proportion as you will share the gross ingoing contribution from the unit resale.
+More information about how to calculate the proportion of costs payable, can be found in the guideline calculation of proportionate costs (PDF, 288KB).

 - general service charges